COVID-19 exposure sites: Keep our community safe, check the list of exposure sites and follow the advice of health

 For more information please contact: email@example.com

 We will be hosting a series of online information and Q&A sessions.

-These sessions will provide a brief overview of our GNP and give you the opportunity to ask the team any questions you have about our 2022 Graduate Nurse Program.
+These sessions will provide a brief overview of our Graduate Nurse Program and give you the opportunity to ask the team any questions you have about our 2022 Graduate Nurse Program.